A tibble: 10 Ă— 3

 Sufficiency and completeness

-The existence of a minimal sufficient statistic that performs a non-trivial dimensionality reduction, from n to p, is a major simplification.
+Moreover, the existence of a minimal sufficient statistic that performs a non-trivial dimensionality reduction, from n to p and with p \le n, is a major simplification.

 Likelihood quantities